What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 What Does ODM Mean?

-ODM stands for Original Design manufacturer, meaning that the factory makes products the buyer designs but is based loosely on existing products.
+ODM stands for Original Design Manufacturer, meaning that the factory produces products based on designs provided by the Buyer, but these designs are loosely based on existing products.

-When the Buyer works with the factory, the Buyer purchases items the factory is already making.
-The Buyer is only expected to design or own packaging and branding.
-In some cases, the Buyer won’t even change the branding or packaging and sell it as the factory provides; in other cases, the Buyer may request minor cosmetic changes such as color and additions of logos.
-Of course, there is a gray area between OEM and ODM based on how many customizations you make, but to keep it simple, ODM is simply preaching an existing product.
+When the Buyer works with the factory, the Buyer purchases items that the factory is already making.
+The Buyer is only expected to design or own the packaging and branding.
+In some cases, the Buyer won’t even change the branding or packaging and sell it as the factory provides; in other cases, the Buyer may request minor cosmetic changes, such as color adjustments and the addition of logos.
+Of course, there is a gray area between OEM and ODM, depending on the extent of customizations made.
+However, to keep it simple, ODM is essentially a company that takes an existing product and adds its customizations.

 Trade shows such as Global Sources and the Canton Fair are great examples of ODM manufacturing.
-Each factory has elaborate booths to showcase its designs so potential buyers can purchase them as-is or with customization and sell them in their respective countries.
-China has long been the leader in ODM manufacturing, while other countries are far behind.
+Each factory has elaborate booths to showcase its designs, allowing potential buyers to purchase them as-is or with customization, and then sell them in their respective countries.
+China has long been a leader in ODM manufacturing, while other countries have lagged.
 Most manufacturers outside of China tend to be Contract Manufacturers, which we’ll discuss later in this article.

-The biggest issue with ODM involves intellectual property and who owns the product design, even with customization.
-For the most part, since the factory did all or almost all of the design, they own the IP, while the Buyer owns the copyrights to the branding.
+The primary concern with ODM is intellectual property and ownership of the product design, including customization.
+For the most part, since the factory did all or almost all of the design, they own the intellectual property (IP), while the Buyer owns the copyrights to the branding.
 This can create a massive issue if you fear a manufacturer selling your product.
-Fortunately, there are ODM agreements that can prevent factories from using your customizations and branding but likely not prevent them from selling the same or similar products.
+Fortunately, there are ODM agreements that can prevent factories from using your customizations and branding, but likely not prevent them from selling the same or similar products.

 What Does OEM Mean?

-OEM Stands for Original Equipment manufacturer, which means that the factory makes a product based on designs that the client provides.
+OEM Stands for Original Equipment Manufacturer, which means that the factory produces a product based on designs provided by the client.

 When you enter into an OEM arrangement with a factory, the client is expected to provide a detailed product spec sheet and product design for the factory to make.
-Various degrees of OEM exist, ranging from using a product that the factory already makes with significant customizations, such as changes to shape and dimensions, to designing a nearly new product full-on.
-If you create a new product that does not exist on the market, your arrangement will likely be contract manufacturing.
+Various degrees of OEM exist, ranging from using a product that the factory already manufactures with significant customizations, such as changes to shape and dimensions, to designing a nearly new product from scratch.
+If you create a new product that does not already exist on the market, your arrangement is likely to be a contract manufacturing agreement.

-Custom molds or other tooling must be created with many OEM projects to make the item.
+Custom molds or other tooling must be created for many OEM projects to make the item.
 These must be made before production starts, and the Buyer almost always pays for the cost.
-Sometimes, the manufacturer will pay for the molds and include the cost in the sales price.
+Sometimes, the manufacturer will cover the cost of the molds and include them in the sales price.

 What is Contract Manufacturing?

 Contract Manufacturing is broad and generally a step beyond OEM manufacturing.
 For example, the Buyer has a new product not on the market and contracts with a manufacturer to produce the item.
-An example is Apple, which designs every aspect of the iPhone but contacts Foxconn to do the assembly.
-In Apple’s case, like many other buyers, apple is also designing and sourcing components separately and sending them to Foxconn to be used in the final product.
+An example is Apple, which designs every aspect of the iPhone but contracts Foxconn to manufacture it.
+In Apple’s case, like many other buyers, Apple is also designing and sourcing components separately and sending them to Foxconn to be used in the final product.

 The IP for contract manufacturers is more straightforward since the Buyer designs all aspects of the product.
-Therefore, they should have total ownership of the IP Rights.
-However, this does need to be enforced with a contract, patents, and trademarks, which are up to the Buyer to acquire.
+Therefore, they should have total ownership of the intellectual property rights.
+However, this does need to be enforced through a contract, patents, and trademarks, which are the Buyer's responsibility to acquire.

 Is ODM the Same as Private Label?

-The short answer is Yes.
-A private label, called a White Label, buys already-made products and adds a logo or colors.
-This is a common practice for FBA and other eCommerce sellers and is one of the easiest ways to start in retail.
+The short answer is yes.
+A private label, also known as a White Label, purchases pre-made products and adds a logo or colors.
+This is a common practice for FBA and other e-commerce sellers, and it is one of the easiest ways to enter the retail market.

 Check out our Private Label Beginners Guide